Hurricane Isbell: Meteorological history

 The degrading structure of Isbell resulted in some weakening as it accelerated toward Florida.
-At 22:00 UTC on October 14, the hurricane made landfall near Everglades City as a Category 2 with sustained winds between 100 and 110 mph.
-Within five hours, the system cleared the Florida Peninsula and emerged over the western Atlantic Ocean north of West Palm Beach.
-The storm's passage over land resulted in notable weakening, though Isbell remained of hurricane-strength.
+At 21:00 UTC the hurricane made landfall near Everglades City as a Category 2 with sustained winds of 105 mph (165 km/h).
+Due to its quick motion, (Note: Up to 20 mi/h) its eye lingered for only 20 minutes at any given point.
+Within five hours, the system cleared the peninsula and emerged over the western Atlantic Ocean north of West Palm Beach.
+The storm's passage over land resulted in notable weakening, though Isbell remained of hurricane strength.
 During the afternoon of October 15, the low that had formed the previous day induced a northward turn of the cyclone and directed it toward North Carolina, a result of what is known as the Fujiwhara effect.
 Thereafter, the two systems began to intertwine as Isbell began transitioning into an extratropical cyclone; rapid weakening accompanied this phase.
-Isbell completed this process by 12:00 UTC on October 16 as it moved onshore near Morehead City, North Carolina.
+Isbell completed this process by 18:00 UTC on October 16, five hours after moving ashore Morehead City, North Carolina, as a strong tropical storm.
+As it interfaced with the low, Isbell generated light winds, a temperature rise, and a pressure of 994 mb (hPa; 29.35 inHg) at a weather station in Cherry Point, denoting a central value of 992 mb (hPa; 29.29 inHg); (Note: This hinted at winds of 64 to 69 mph (104 to 111 km/h), based on pressure–wind relations.) sensor data from the site and nearby Morehead City evinced a compact ring of warm air temperatures around the center.
 On October 17 the two non-tropical systems merged into a single storm over the Outer Banks.
 Isbell's remnants emerged back over the Atlantic Ocean on October 18 near the Delmarva Peninsula before accelerating northeast.
 The system was last noted on October 19 as it moved over Atlantic Canada.